 “We are happy to answer any questions regulators and others may have,” the Google spokesman said.

 Sen. Jay Rockefeller (D., W.Va.), chairman of the Senate Commerce Committee, said he planned to look into Google’s behavior and whether it worked “to circumvent consumer choice.”

 Google’s privacy practices have come under increasing scrutiny in recent months, as it and other technology companies have expanded social-networking and information-sharing services.
 The companies offer many of those products to people for free and receive income from online advertisements that are customized and targeted based on users’ information.

 The FTC’s settlement with Google came after an investigation into the company’s now-defunct Buzz social network.
 The FTC alleged that Google used “deceptive tactics and violated its own privacy promises to consumers” when it launched Buzz.
 Google had initially made some Buzz users’ contacts automatically visible to others.

 Google’s latest practices also involve social networking.
 The company says the technology that resulted in the tracking was intended to help it place social-networking buttons on ads.
 People could use these buttons to indicate they liked the ad and share that with friends on the Google+ network.

-To enable that feature, Google used computer code that bypassed Safari’s privacy settings.
+that feature, Google used computer code that bypassed Safari’s privacy settings.
 Safari is the only browser that has a default setting blocking advertisers and other tracking companies from placing small files called “cookies” on users’ computers.
 After Google bypassed the settings, the company’s massive advertising network was able to track many users as they browse the Web.

 “Google’s practices could have a wide, sweeping impact because Safari is a major Web browser used by millions of Americans,” the lawmakers said in their letter to the FTC.
 Safari is the standard browser on Apple’s iPhone and iPad devices, as well as on Mac computers.